csswizardry/csswizardry.github.com/_posts/2017-10-30-airplanes-and-ashtrays.md

 passengers survived.
 The fire started when a cigarette was disposed of in the waste bin in the lavatory, where someone had gone for a secretive smoke.

-Inflight smoking has been almost universally been banned on all commercial airlines for the best part of two decades now.
+Inflight smoking has been almost universally banned on all commercial airlines for the best part of two decades now.
 Yet still, in 2017, all planes are fitted with ashtrays.
 Even brand new planes, built long after the ban was enforced, still provide ashtrays for their passengers.
 Why?

 The answer is relatively straightforward: despite smoking on an airplane being illegal, someone will, inevitably, break the rules.
 When this happens, we at